schreyerpeter/ShredLine/README.md

 # ShredLine

-It's a website for surfers who want to check conditions before they go out.
+It's an app for surfers who want to check conditions before they go out.
   User will be able to:
     1. View live streams of their favorite breaks.
     2. Add breaks to a "Favorites" list for easy viewing.